Self-Cleaning Oven Fire – Why This Happens And How To Fix This?

 Yes, most of the cleaning ovens can be turned off early.
 Now, there is an option given to lock the door completely in all the modern ovens, and it can’t be opened.
 The door can be opened only when all the stuck particles are burnt.

-The time can be within 1 hour to 3 hours.
+The time can be between 1 hour to 3 hours.
 It depends upon the amount of dirt and dust in the oven.
 You may experience some smell in the oven after the cleaning is done.
 But it will fade eventually after each use.

 How Can We Clean An Oven Fire?